8r14z/Teach-Myself-Functional-Programming/README.md

 ### My definition
 > The main idea for functional programming is `Mathematical function` that you can not manipulate, just produce an output nothing else, that is something called `stateless` :D Put the same input and always get the same output - no side effects.
 We don't have to scan whole code file to see whether or not the variable is changed.
 This is because it's never changed.
-### Problems
-#### 1. Mutable object
-Most of objects provided by default are mutable, array, string, dictionary,...
-So mutable object can ruin the thing we tryna to achive in FP, stateless. \
-**Solution**: Use immutable objects for doing FP to avoid some mistakes, prevent us from changing.
-And immutable objects make code safer when dealing with concurrence.
-#### 2. Copy
-Solving the problem by using immutable brings us another problem.
-We have to make a bunch of copies for an object.

 ## Characteristics
 | Characteristic | Imperative | Functional |